You may wish to see two introductory pages to this section first.

 The construction of the temple began at the time of Emperor Claudius and was completed during that of Emperor Domitian.
 It stood on a terrace of the provincial forum of Cordoba, which was the capital of Hispania Baetica, one of the three Roman provinces in the Iberian peninsula (similar forums have been identified also at Merida and Tarragona, the other two capitals).

 Excavations have unearthed fine marble columns and capitals which show the importance of the building, but not inscriptions indicating its purpose.
-Considering its location in a forum it is likely it was a Capitolium (see that at Thuburbo Maius in Tunisia), a temple dedicated to Jupiter, Juno and Minerva, the deities who were worshipped on the Capitol Hill of Rome, or a temple dedicated to a divinized Emperor, perhaps a Temple to Rome and Augustus as those at Athens and Ancyra (Ankara).
-In both cases it was a symbol of the bond between Cordoba and Rome and its emperors.
+Considering its location in a forum it is likely it was a Capitolium (see that at Thuburbo Maius in Tunisia), a temple dedicated to Jupiter, Juno and Minerva who were worshipped on the Capitol Hill of Rome, or a temple dedicated to a divinized Emperor, perhaps a Temple to Rome and Augustus as those at Athens and Ancyra (Ankara).
+In both cases it was a symbol of the loyalty bond between Cordoba and Rome and its emperors.

 (left/centre) Patio de Naranjos in the Cathedral/Great Mosque: Roman milestones of Emperor Augustus - Imp(erator) Caesar divi f(ilius).
 Augustus co(n)s(ul) XIII trib(unicia). potest(ate) XXI pontif(ex) max(imus). a Baete et Iano August(o). ad Oceanum.
 LXIIII. - and Emperor Tiberius (almost identical text); (right) Museum of the Cathedral: capitals which were employed in the construction of the mosque